ibm-cloud-architecture/refarch-cloudnative-csmo/doc/Dashboarding/Grafana/README.md

 #PHP

 PHP is an open source web scripting language that is widely used to build dynamic webpages.
-We will need it for UI that will allow to view, create, update and delete CMDB records in MySQL database.
+We will need it for UI that will allow to view, create, update and delete records in the MySQL CMDB database.

-Before php installation make sure that httpd and mysql-server packages are installed.
+>Before php installation make sure that httpd and mysql-server packages are installed.

 To install PHP on dashboard server, open terminal and type in this command:

 	sudo yum install php php-mysql